 The Medical Center is home to the only academic treatment and research center in the South Texas Region.
 Patients can benefit by gaining access to new drugs that are unavailable in other cancer centers.
 We are also home to an internationally recognized Phase I clinical drug program.

 Oncology services at the Medical Center extend the sophistication of radiation therapy.
 Our oncologists and researchers practice and pioneer innovative techniques to treat patients using advanced radiation systems such as the TomoTherapy® Hi Art® unit.
 The unit, one of only three available in Texas, integrates optimized planning, image guidance, and continuous 360° delivery for precise radiation therapy from all angles around the patient.
 Other cancer therapies and services that patients can find at the Medical Center include Intensity Modulated Radiation Therapy (IMRT), High Dose Rate (HDR) brachytherapy and Novalis Tx Radiosurgery.

-Patients and their families can receive non-medical oncology services at the South Texas Medical Center.
+Patients and their families can receive non-medical oncology services at the Medical Center.
 These services include lectures, support groups, nutrition advice, psychological and emotional assistance, social services and more.